stronnag/mwptools/docs/manual/docs/Fly-By-Home-waypoints-(inav-4-new-feature).md

 * The concept of a planned home location is embedded in the planning function.
 The planned home location is indicated by a brown icon.
 * The planned home location is stored as metadata in the XML mission files.
-* The `flag` attribute as been added the XML mission file schema.
+* The `flag` attribute has been added the XML mission file schema.

 The practical results being: